Skip to content Skip to footer navigation

 These extended warranties (sometimes also called 'protection' or 'product care' plans) come at a cost, but most of them aren't worth it.

-We've found most carry the same or weaker protections as your existing consumer guarantee rights.
+We've found many carry the same or weaker protections as your existing consumer guarantee rights.

 Black Friday FILLER 2